jo276/EvapMass/README.md

 Option 2 - escape velocity scaling
 Option 3 - Use of the mass-loss rates from Owen & Jackson (2012)

-C. New error flag - If the code detects that the planet's atmosphere (for the solved minimum) mass detects that the size of the convection zone is smaller than one-scale height it changes the error_flag to 2.
+C. New error flag - If the code detects that for the planet's atmosphere (for the solved minimum) the size of the convection zone is smaller than one-scale height it changes the error_flag to 2.
 Care should be taken when considering these planet structures as the approximation between Equations 2 and 3 in Owen & Wu (2017) breaks down for this case.

 Update - February 2023

 The location of the valley can now be chosen by the user with the flag 'valley_loc'.
 This is in Earth radii.
 The default is set to 1.8 Rearth, which is generally only true for FGK stars.
 So be careful if you are testing an M-dwarf system.

+Explanations of output flags:
+-2: no solution
+-5: mini-Neptune has a mass-loss timescale that is larger than the super-Earth for 0.1Mearth.